Brandon Eisert: Chicago White Sox

 On January 23, 2025, Eisert was traded to the Tampa Bay Rays in exchange for cash considerations.
 He was designated for assignment by the Rays on February 3.
 Eisert was claimed by the Chicago White Sox on February 7.
 On April 20, Eisert recorded his first career win after tossing 1 2/3 innings against the Boston Red Sox.
+He made 72 appearances for Chicago, compiling a 3–8 record and 4.39 ERA with 74 strikeouts and two saves across 69 2/3 innings pitched.

+Eisert was optioned to the Triple-A Charlotte Knights to begin the 2026 season.
+He appeared in 25 games (starting four) for the White Sox, logging a 2–1 record and 5.93 ERA with 32 strikeouts.

+Pittsburgh Pirates

+On July 10, 2026, the White Sox traded Eisert, alongside Jacob Gonzalez, to the Pittsburgh Pirates in exchange for the 34th overall pick in the 2026 Major League Baseball draft and Jaden Woods.